 Mr. Seymour served his profession as President and Chair of the Institute of Chartered Accountants of Manitoba from 2009 to 2010 and earlier as a member of its national board of examiners as well as on numerous other committees.
 He has served the community as President of the Rotary Club of Winnipeg, Treasurer of the Heart and Stroke Foundation of Manitoba, Finance Chair of the Children’s Hospital Foundation of Manitoba Teddy Bears’ Picnic, President of the Volunteer Centre of Winnipeg, President of the University of Winnipeg Alumni Association and as an officer and Director of the Manitoba Chambers of Commerce.
 Mr. Seymour was elected a Fellow of the Institute of Chartered Accountants of Manitoba in 2010 and a Fellow of the Chartered Professional Accountants of Manitoba in 2015.
 In 2016 he received the Chartered Professional Accountants Manitoba Meritorious Service Award for his contribution to uniting the accounting profession in Manitoba.

-Mr. Seymour is currently serving as an officer and director of Rotary International District 5550 Inc. and of the Manitoba Seniors Golf Association Inc.
+Mr. Seymour is currently serving as an officer and director of the Manitoba Seniors Golf Association Inc.